-When you pull your credit report, you'll discover that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+In reviewing your credit history, you'll find that you actually have three reports.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different systems to calculate your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-You have a credit score with all of the bureaus.
+This means you have three scores, one for each bureau.

-Lenders want to be positive that allowing you a loan is a safe move.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-You'll still get approved for a mortgage with a lower score, but the interest accumulated over the life of the loan could be more than double that of an individual having a better FICO score.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 700 to get a decent interest rate.
+You'll still get approved for a mortgage loan with a lower score, but the interest paid in the long run could be more than double that of an individual having a higher credit score.

 Getting your credit in order is the first step in owning a home.
 Call us at (817) 744-8300 and we can help you get on the right track to the home of your dreams.

-How do you get a better score?
+You want a better score, but how do you get it?
 Improving your FICO score takes time.
-It can be difficult to make a significant change in your number with small changes, but your score can improve in a year by keeping tabs your credit report and by wisely using credit.
+It can be difficult to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
 The most important thing is to know your FICO score.
 Here are some ways you can improve your credit score:

-- Correct your credit report.
-If you discover incorrect items on your credit report, contact the bureau requesting that the item be removed.
-If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.
+- Ensure that your credit history is correct.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
+If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

 - Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you don't want to have one card that is holding the maximum and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt sitting on a single card.
+But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
+It's better to have each of your cards at a lower balance than to have all of your debt taking up the balance a single card.

-- Department store cards and service station cards.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to repair credit, increase your spending limits and have a solid payment history, which will raise your credit.
-You should always avoid keeping a large balance for too long because these types of cards traditionally have a higher interest rate.
+- Apply for service station cards or department store credit.
+For those who have no credit or low credit, retail credit cards and gas credit cards are ways to obtain credit, increase your spending limits and keep up your payments, which will raise your credit.
+You must always avoid charging a high balance for too long because these types of cards more than likely have a surprisingly high interest rate.

-- Keep your cards in rotation.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts stay active.
-But, pay them off in no more than two or three payments.
+- Keep your cards active.
+Whether you're just getting started with credit, or if you've got older cards, be sure to use your cards so that your accounts stay active.
+But, pay them off in one or two payments.